-Roper was an undergraduate assistant coach at Oklahoma under head coach John Blake from 1996-98.
+Roper was an undergraduate assistant coach at Oklahoma from 1996-98.
 He graduated from Ole Miss in 2001 with a degree in political science and went on to earn a master's degree in higher education/student personnel two years later.